The first thing a customer sees about your book is the cover. I’ve talked about that much already. But what’s the second?

 So you’ve got your style nailed down, now what?

 Tell your reader what the book is about.
 That’s why they’re there, right?
 If your cover image is striking, they will want to know the details of the story.
 Practice writing a synopsis.
 No more than two, maybe three, paragraphs should tell a reader everything they want to know.
 Tease them with tidbits of plot and character.
 Tell them what the very core of the story is.
 There are workshops and tutorials all over the web that teach best practices for blurb writing.
+If you’d like a more in-depth look at blurb creation, I have a handy guide to the basics right here.
 There are even people available to do this job for you for a nominal fee.
 If you write your own, run it by friends, preferably other writers, to check for clarity of your words, grammatical errors, and typos.
 Make it exciting.
 It must scream “I’M INTERESTING!
 LOOK AT ALL THIS COOL PLOT STUFF!
 AND THIS MAIN CHARACTER?
 YOU WILL LOVE HIM/HER!”.
 Convince the reader why this is so.
 I’ll do a bit of light editing and suggesting of changes if I think a client is open to it, or really, really needs my help, but the onus of this falls on the author.
 Write it as though your book is the best thing someone will ever read.

 The placing of these review quotes are not so critical.
 I’ve seen them at the top of the cover and nearer the bottom, so it’s really a matter of personal preference.